-Applications are invited for a postdoctoral researcher for 18 months to join the group of Dr Kanchon Dasmahapatra based in the Leverhulme Centre for Anthropocene Biodiversity, Department of Biology at the University of York.
-The Dasmahapatra Group focuses on using genomic data to understand speciation and adaptation.
+Applications are invited for a postdoctoral researcher for 36 months to join the group of Dr Kanchon Dasmahapatra based in the Leverhulme Centre for Anthropocene Biodiversity, Department of Biology at the University of York.
+The Dasmahapatra Group focuses on using genomic data to understand speciation, introgression and adaptation.
 This full time post is funded by the Natural Environment Research Council (NERC).

-We are looking for a person with advanced bioinformatics skills, including high levels of competency in genome analysis using data from high-throughput sequencing, population genomics, phylogenetics and demographic modelling.
+We are looking for a person with advanced bioinformatics skills, including high levels of competency in genome analysis using data from high-throughput sequencing and population genomics.

 Interview date: To be confirmed